In this article, we’ll explain how to install WordPress and multiple WordPress on localhost.

 All Done.
 You can now access localhost WordPress on your machine.

-To easily access and manage the database, you need to access the PHPMyAdmin.
+PHPMyAdmin allows you to manage the database.
 We’re using the MariaDB database management system.
 You can access it by entering the URL http://localhost/phpmyadmin/, and the login credentials are root and 123123 as provided while creating the admin account in the last step.

-Now, all done, you can access and enjoy localhost WordPress, but if you like to install multiple WordPress sites, then follow the steps below.
+Now, all done, you can access and enjoy localhost WordPress, but if you would like to install multiple WordPress sites, follow the steps below.

 Install Multiple WordPress websites on localhost.